ahmedbadawy4/terraform-infrastructure/README.md

 This repository provides a Terraform configuration for provisioning an Amazon Elastic Kubernetes Service (EKS) cluster on AWS.

 ## Repository Structure
+  - [Atlantis Server](./atlantis-server/): Atlantis server configurations to automate provision Ec2 instance using terraform and Configure the server using ansible.
   - [Gihub action pipeline](./.github/workflows/pre-commit.yaml) that runs when opening/updating a PullRequest to ensure the terraform formatting, linting, validation, etc are valid.
   - [Infra pipeline](./.github/workflow/infra-pipeline.yaml): Another Github action pipeline that makes it easy to directly trigger infrastructure deployment.
   - [Terraform modules](modules): Contains `eks`, and `vpc` modules. *modules should be in a diffrent repo to handle the module versions using GitHub tags.*